big-thugga/web-dev-learning/README.md

       - Do not call the function, they must only be **passed** as a prop.
   - To remember things, components use **state**.
     - React provides a special function called **useState** that you can call from your component to let it “remember” things.
-    - const in JS to block scope and change the value of a variable only with a specified function.
+    - const is used here in JS to block scope and change the value of a variable only with a specified function.